EmbodyTheLogos/distracted_driver_classification/README.md

 	-Unzipped the dataset, and put the "train" folder in the "prepare dataset" folder.

 	-Run "reformat dataset.py".
 This will load in the dataset (with the label), resize the images, and convert them to numpy array.
-The newly formatted datase will be saved as "training_data.pickle"
+The newly formatted datase will be saved as "training_data.pickle".

 	-Then run "divide dataset.py".
 This will divide the dataset into train data (60%), validation data (20%), and test data (20%).
 Three files will be saved "new_training_data.pickle", "validation_data.pickle", and "test_data.pickle".

-	-If you want to save time, you can download the preprocessed dataset files above here:
+	-If you want to save time, you can download the preprocessed dataset files mentioned above here: https://drive.google.com/drive/folders/10W37JG4QXYmeLFq6sfZXJ3iCuB4Ybk_o?usp=sharing

 ### 2. Train the model: